5 Things You Need Now to Improve Discharge Planning

 THE IMPACT OF AUTOMATING DISCHARGE PLANNING

-Discharge planning is a vital aspect of ensuring that your patients leave your hospital healthy and then remain so.
+Hospital discharge planning is a vital aspect of ensuring that your patients leave your hospital healthy and then remain so.
 Automating and integrating the discharge planning readiness process throughout the patient’s stay has proven to help hospitals increase HCAHPS scores and reduce readmissions.

-Hospitals using an automated, interactive approach to preparing patients for discharge have seen impressive outcomes.
+Hospitals using an automated, interactive approach to preparing patients for a safe discharge have seen impressive outcomes.
 Allen hospitals using interactive technology have achieved a 15% improvement in HCAHPS medication communication rating, 9% improvement in discharge readiness ratings, 15% increase in care transitions, and 13% increase in nurse communication ratings.

 Learn how your hospital can transform the care transitions process and your patients’ discharge readiness.
 Contact us.